dabrze/CheckMyBlob/GatherData/README.md

 ```
 pip install -r requirements.txt
 ```
-Installation may take a while, because the mmLib is compiling a monomer library during install.
+Installation may take a while, because mmLib is compiling a monomer library during installation.
- >If you skipped the above step you will have to install the mmLib library (http://pymmlib.sourceforge.net/) manually.
+ >If you skipped the above step, you will have to install the mmLib library (http://pymmlib.sourceforge.net/) manually.
- >We created a fork that is working with newer numpy version, which can download it from here:
+ >We created a fork that is working with newer numpy versions, which  you can download from:
  >https://github.com/hokinus/mmLib.
 After downloading and extracting the library into
  >a folder we denote as `$PATH_TO_MMLIB`, run the following commands:
  >```